Three Lactate Threshold Boosting Running Workouts

 Lactate Threshold Intervals

-Rather than doing a continuous tempo run, you can gain a similar benefit by breaking the tempo run into 2 or 4 segments.
-These workouts were popularised by Professor Jack Daniels and are sometimes known as cruise intervals.
-An example could be 3 repetitions of 8 minutes each at LT pace.
-LT intervals can be a good option if you tend to avoid tempo runs.
-However remember most athletes do what they like to do not what they should do.
+You can get a similar benefit that you get from the tempo run by splitting it into reps.
+These workouts are classic Professor Jack Daniels type workouts and he calls these cruise intervals.
+An example that he cites could be 3 repetitions of 8 minutes each at LT pace.
+If you don’t ‘enjoy’ tempo runs then LT intervals can be an alternative However remember most athletes do what they like to do not what they should do.

 Table 1 Examples of Lactate Threshold Workouts